Minor in Biomedical Sciences

 Offered by the Departments of Biomedical Sciences and Microbiology and Immunology in the College of Veterinary Medicine

-The Minor in Biomedical Sciences is designed for the life sciences major considering a pre-professional curriculum (pre-medical or -veterinary) or a career in biomedical research (graduate school).
+The Minor in Biomedical Sciences is designed for the life sciences major considering a pre-professional curriculum (pre-medical or pre-veterinary) or a career in biomedical research (graduate school).
 The minor comprises undergraduate courses taught primarily by faculty within the College of Veterinary Medicine in Animal Physiology and Microbiology and Immunology.
 The courses offered will provide depth and breadth in subject areas covered in the preclinical professional medical or veterinary curriculum.
 An important focus will be on animal and human disease processes, with an emphasis on animal physiology and infection biology.

 All undergraduates focusing on life sciences (Biology majors are not eligible for this minor) are eligible to participate in this minor.